 Today, street artists have moved out of the subways, and onto the streets of New York City where buildings, sidewalks and storefronts have become the modern day canvas, transforming many neighborhoods into public galleries for all to see, appreciate and enjoy.

 Expressions of these neighborhoods are illustrated in its street art, which like 13th & Third, represents diversity, passion and artistry.
 Now we have an opportunity to create a new canvas for these works of art with our wines.
-Because we want to share our New York roots with everyone who picks up a bottle to enjoy with family and friends, we partnered with Joe Iurato, who in collaboration with Logan Hicks and Tony "Rubin" Sjöman, have developed our newest labels for our upcoming releases.
+Because we want to share our New York roots with everyone who picks up a bottle to enjoy with family and friends, we partnered with Joe Iurato, who in collaboration with Logan Hicks, have created the artwork for our labels.